On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Introduction

 \section{Introduction}

-State-of-the-art language models often rely on over-parameterization with millions or billions of parameters, resulting in significant memory and computational demands~\citep{zhang2017understanding,allen2019convergence,xu2023over}.
-Pruning is a model compression technique that removes unimportant weights to reduce memory footprint and inference computation~\citep{gholami2022survey,hoefler2021sparsity,kuzmin2023pruning}.
-Recent pruning methods for language models, such as SparseGPT~\citep{frantar2023sparsegpt} and Wanda~\citep{sun2024a}, demonstrated SotA performance in a post-training and retraining-free setting~\citep{zhu2023survey}.
-The pruning process involves passing a small number of examples, i.e. calibration data, to the model to determine the importance of weights for subsequent pruning~\citep{kuzmin2022fp8,frantar2023sparsegpt,kuzmin2023pruning}.
+State-of-the-art language models often rely on over-parameterization with billions of parameters, resulting in significant memory and computational demands~\citep{zhang2017understanding,allen2019convergence,xu2023over}.
+To address this, model compression methods such as quantization and pruning are commonly used~\citep{gholami2022survey,hoefler2021sparsity,kuzmin2023pruning,frantar-gptq,zhu2023survey,frantar-gptq,liu2025vptq2}.
+Established post-training pruning methods for language models, such as SparseGPT~\citep{frantar2023sparsegpt} and Wanda~\citep{sun2024a}, demonstrated competitive performance in a retraining-free setting~\citep{zhu2023survey} , using only a small calibration dataset instead of big training corpora~\citep{zhu2023survey,kuzmin2022fp8,frantar2023sparsegpt,kuzmin2023pruning}.

-Notably, existing studies typically use calibration data in English and evaluate the post-pruning performance in English.
-On the other hand, most SotA LLMs are multilingual and frequently employed for tasks in non-English languages~\citep{touvron2023llama,achiam2023gpt,jiang2023mistral}. \textbf{It remains unclear how to calibrate pruning to optimize the post-pruning performance of multilingual LLMs on tasks in non-English languages.} In other words, the current literature provides little insight into efficient calibration strategies for multilingual LLMs targeting specific non-English languages.
-For example, if we aim to prune a multilingual LLM and use the pruned LLM for tasks in German, should we calibrate the compression process with text in English, German, or both?
+However, current research on LLM pruning mostly focuses on English calibration and evaluation, despite the widespread use of multilingual LLMs for non-English tasks~\citep{touvron2023llama,achiam2023gpt,jiang2023mistral}.
+For example, if we want to prune a multilingual LM for tasks in French, should we use calibration data in French or English?
+This disconnect between research focus and real-world usage raises critical questions: \textbf{How does the choice of calibration language impact pruning outcomes for multilingual LLMs for monolingual applications?
+To what extent and why?}

-This research, as the first, presents an extensive study investigating the impact of calibration data language on pruning LLMs for language-specific tasks.
-Further, we performed a set of analyses at the latent subspace level, the matrix level, and the neuron level, within the pruned models, to investigate the underlying causes for our observations.
-We summarize our key findings as follows:
+We provide the first comprehensive empirical study of how the calibration language affects multilingual LLM pruning.
+We find that \textbf{calibrating on text in the target language minimizes pruning errors and best retains language modeling capabilities related to perplexity} (Section~\ref{sec:subsection_perplexity}). \textbf{However, this does not always lead to better downstream task performance} (Section~\ref{sec:downstream_performance}, Section~\ref{sec:open_domain_ansering}).
+Further, calibration in a different language, despite its distinct linguistic features, can yield better results, suggesting that current pruning approaches give more importance to dominant language-specific features while neglecting subtle, language-agnostic features crucial for reasoning tasks.